marlanperumal/pdf_statement_reader/README.md

 The configuration file itself is in JSON format.
 Here's the Absa cheque account one with some commentary to explain what each field does.

+The dimensions to be supplied in the `area` and `columns` parameters are specified in pts, defined as 72 pts in 1 inch.
+For reference, letter size paper is 8.5 x 11.0 inches (612 x 792 pts) and A4 paper is 8.3 x 11.7 inches (597.6 x 842.4 pts).
+The origin (0, 0) is located at the top left corner of the page.
+This is probably most intuitive, however note that it is different to the PDF standard which places the origin at the *bottom* left of the page.

 ```json5
 {
     "$schema": "https://raw.githubusercontent.com/marlanperumal/pdf_statement_reader/develop/pdf_statement_reader/config/psr_config.schema.json",